Brand Growth & SEO

 The more we are exposed to something, the more we like it.
 It's the reason that song you hated upon first listen now happens to be your ringtone.

 That principle is utilised in retargeting.
-Your brand is kept in front of the bounced traffic; you're building familiarity with your brand.
+Your brand is kept in front of the bounced traffic, allowing you to build familiarity with your brand.

 And familiarity, as they say, breeds trust.
-Trust leads to sales; it is a beautiful cycle, is it not?
+Trust leads to sales; it is a beautiful cycle, isn't it?

 Types of Retargeting